-The 861V8 can be fitted with a card which adds a Sooloos end-point.
+The 861V8 can be fitted with a card which adds a Sooloos or Roon end-point.
 Two incarnations of the card exist; the original ID40 was superseded by the ID41 card.
-These cards provide the highest quality of Sooloos playback available from the 861V8, with the performance of the ID41 improving slightly on the earlier ID40 card.
+These cards provide the highest quality of Sooloos or Roon playback available from the 861V8, with the performance of the ID41 improving slightly on the earlier ID40 card.
 Without a Sooloos card fitted, the 861V8 features input options suitable for connecting any separate Sooloos end-point.

 The design details of the two outputs make this question impossible to answer for certain for every source product which may be encountered.
 However, in general the best performance is more likely to be available from the co-axial output rather than the optical connection.

 Yes.
 The 861V8 has a full command set for RS232.
 In addition to the obvious commands for on, Off, source and volume, all user-adjustable settings can be accessed directly.
 Control parameters can be scrolled through their available range of settings or any particular parameter can be set to a given value with a single command string.
 For example, the bass control can be slid up or down to taste or a single command can take it to a preselected level.